foofx88/Leaflet-Earthquake_Analysis/README.md

 Users are able to interact with the map by selecting the toggle in order to show the map layer required<br>

+A config.js file is required with API_KEY from <a href="https://www.mapbox.com/">MapBox</a> in order for the map to work.